|

 Please visit the inclusions page to see more "baby floater" pictures as inclusions inside Herkimer diamonds.
 This particular druze may hold a key piece of the Herkimer diamond story.

-The microscope photo below shows a light coating of microscopic Herkimer Diamond like crystals on fresh matrix of very tiny, nearly clear, rhombs of dolomite.
+The microscope photo to the left shows a light coating of microscopic Herkimer Diamond like crystals on fresh matrix of very tiny, nearly clear, rhombs of dolomite.
 The blocky crystal in the middle right is dolomite just 1 mm across.
 From the Hanson/Benchmark Quarry , St. Johnsville, NY.
 Photo, Dr. D. (Specimen donated by Mike Eggleston).

 The microscope photo below shows a light coating of microscopic Herkimer Diamond like crystals on an "eroded" matrix.
 The blocky crystals are dolomite.
 From Herkimer Diamond Mine, Middleville, NY.
 Photo, Dr. D. The largest dolomite is only 2 mm across.

-The microscope photo below shows a light coating of microscopic Herkimer Diamond like crystals on an "eroded" matrix.
+Microscope photo below shows a light coating of microscopic Herkimer Diamond like crystals on an "eroded" matrix, a bit more eroded that the rock in the above photo.
 The blocky crystal in the lower left is dolomite just 2 mm across.
-From the top of a Herkimer pocket at the Ace of Diamond Mine, Middleville, NY.
-Photo, Dr. D. (Donated by Bill and Anne).
+From the top of a Herkimer pocket at the Ace of Diamonds Mine, Middleville, NY.
+Photo, Dr. D., 2009 (Specimen donated by Bill and Anne).

 Web page author - W. David Hoisington, Ph.D.